ai-cfia/dev-rel-docs/Developement-With-AI/001_generate_qna_for_search_test_challenges.md

 - **Unit Testing:** Efforts were made to implement unit tests to validate the search Q&A generation function, aiming to refine and enhance the scoring mechanism.
-- **Experimentation and Analysis:** Various test scenarios were explored, including generating histograms to visualize score distributions and test tables to assess solution effectiveness.
+- **Experimentation and Analysis:** Various test scenarios were explored, which included generating histograms to visualize score distributions and testing tables to assess the effectiveness of the solution.

 ### Ongoing Efforts and Conclusion
 The journey involved continuous testing, analysis, and collaboration to overcome challenges in scoring accuracy, specifically in distinguishing table pages and navigation pages.
-Although progress has been made, further iterations and refinements are underway to achieve more precise and reliable scoring mechanisms.
+While progress has been made, ongoing efforts aim to achieve more precise and reliable scoring mechanisms.

 The coding journey involved a combination of schema enhancements, methodological adjustments, and iterative testing, striving to improve the accuracy and